safe-global/safe-apps-sdk/guides/drain-safe-app/03-transfer-assets.md

 # Transfer assets from the safe

 You have everything ready for the final step: transferring assets outside the Safe.
-To get pieces together, we'll need:
+To get pieces together, you'll need:

 1. A button that will trigger the transfer
 2. An input for the recipient address